 I don't edit erotica.
 I also prefer not to edit manuscripts with graphic sex scenes, or stories with sexual abuse or sexual violence.
 I'm not the right editor for these manuscripts.

 Do you edit or critique short stories?

 Yes!
-I love short fiction and have experience with the form.
-I require a minimum payment of $20 to work with a short story, as it takes a while to delve into any tale, but rates for short stories are otherwise the same as those for longer manuscripts.
+As an editor at the All Worlds Wayfarer literary magazine, I'm very familiar with the form.
+I require a minimum payment of $20 to work with a short story, as it takes a while to delve into any tale, but rates for short stories are otherwise the same as rates for longer manuscripts.